markusressel/MkDocs-Material-Dark-Theme/README.md

 # MkDocs-Material-Dark-Theme
-A dark theme for the mkdocs-material theme
+A dark theme for the [Material for MkDocs](https://squidfunk.github.io/MkDocs-Material/) theme.

 ![Example Image](MkDocs-Material-Dark.png)

+# Notice

+Official dark theme support is currently worked on at [squidfunk/mkdocs-material](https://github.com/squidfunk/mkdocs-material) and is scheduled for a **v5.X** release, so this repository will hopefully become obsolete in the future.

 # Usage